Roiqk7/isEven/README.md

 3. Go into the repo directory
 4. Run `g++ -std=c++17 -o example example.cpp isEven.cpp isOdd.cpp && ./example`
 5. Find out if your favourite number is even od odd!

+## Changing max supported value <a name="ChangingMaxSupportedValue"></a>

+How to change the ceiling of `isEven.cpp`?
+Easily!

+1. Open build.py in your text editor of choice.
+2. At line 8 notice the variable `totalIterations`.
+3. Change it's value to whatever you deem neccesary!

 # Description <a name="Description"></a>